 Process control can be a bit intimidating.
 We will try and break down both On/Off and PID control in a fun way.
 This is a simple analogy without any math.

 In our example, the car can be seen applying the brakes proportionally longer and longer times before the stop sign line is reached.
-If it goes over the stop sign line the car will apply the brakes even longer depending on the amount over the line.
+If it goes over the stop sign line, the car will apply the brakes even longer, depending on the amount over the line.
 This is proportional control.

-Derivative (D) – This mode of control will look at the rate of change and adapt our control to get us back to the set point.
+This mode of control will look at the rate of change and adapt our control to get us back to the set point.
 Remember that everything is based upon a control period which is time.
 PI relies on the fact that everything remains constant in your control.
 D will take into account the differences over time.

 In our car analogy, the derivative function of the control will continually adjust as we move up the hill and down the other side.
-It will not do much as we drive along the straight road way.
+It will not do much as we drive along the straight roadway.

-Nice project using PID:
+Excellent project using PID: